Wardens & Vestry

 The Role of the Vestry

-The Vestry acts as the legal and financial body of the parish and calls a new rector, subject to the approval of the Bishop, when that office becomes vacant.
-At St. Elizabeth’s, as in many Episcopal churches, the Vestry also serves as a collegial group of mission leaders in the congregation.
-By national canon, the rector serves as Chair of the Vestry.
+The Vestry serves as the parish’s legal and financial body and, with the Bishop’s approval, calls a new rector when the position is vacant.
+At St. Elizabeth’s, as in many Episcopal churches, the Vestry also functions as a team of mission leaders, with the rector serving as Chair by national canon.
+When there is no rector, the Senior Warden—consulting with the Vestry and under the Bishop’s authority—oversees the congregation’s welfare and ministry.

 Wardens